Caligula's Horse: Rise Radiant (2020–2023)

 On 22 May 2020, the band released their fifth album Rise Radiant.
 This was preceded by the release of three singles from the album: "The Tempest", "Slow Violence", and "Valkyrie".

 On 6 July 2021, the departure of Adrian Goleby was announced, the guitarist citing a will to "journey to the next stage of [his] experience of life".
 The band thanked him dearly for his contributions, declaring that they would not be seeking out for another guitarist for the time, with the band remaining a four-piece.

 In April and May 2022, Greensill returned to the band as a guest musician during their Australian tour in support of Rise Radiant, which had been postponed until then due to the COVID-19 pandemic.

 Charcoal Grace (2023–present)

 On 10 November 2023, the band released the first single titled "Golem" and announced that their sixth studio album, Charcoal Grace, would be released on 26 January 2024.
 On 7 December, the band unveiled the second single "The World Breathes with Me".
 On 11 January 2024, two weeks before the album release, the band premiered the third single "The Stormchaser" along with a music video.

+The band went touring in North America throughout all February 2024 following the release of the album.
+They subsequently toured in Europe in May and June and were featured in two European festivals early October that same year.